Tournamatch/simple-tournament-brackets/readme.txt

 5. Easily modify the foreground and background colors for round headers, match, match hover, and the progress bar.

 == Changelog ==

+= 1.0.1 =
+* Fixed: Round headers appear as undefined when displaying more than one tournament on a single page with different number of rounds.

 = 1.0 =
 * The initial release.